 - Boiled or canned (unsweetened) pumpkin can help to bulk up the stools.

-- Mildly dehydrated cats can be given non-flavoured electrolyte replacements such as Pedialyte.
-Signs of dehydration in cats include dry and tacky gums, poor skin elasticity and lethargy.
+- Mildly dehydrated cats can have non-flavoured electrolyte replacements such as Pedialyte.
+Signs of dehydration include dry and tacky gums, sunken eyes, poor skin elasticity and lethargy.

 Do not administer human medications to your cat unless your veterinarian has specifically told you to do so.
 Cats are unable to process medications commonly used to treat diarrhea in humans.